 Ben Lawhon is the education director for the Leave No Trace Center for Outdoor Ethics and he says, “Hikers can spread nonnative species, which is a huge cause of habitat destruction.
-By not taking plants or animals, and cleaning your boots before you leave the trailhead, you can make a difference.”
+By not taking plants or animals, and cleaning your hiking boots before you leave the trailhead, you can make a difference.”

-Right before I drove away from this trailhead on Route 73, I brushed off all the dirt from my boots and gaiters.
+Right before I drove away from this trailhead on Route 73, I brushed off all the dirt from my hiking boots and gaiters.

 It’s a trick I came across online, and it means I’m not transporting any non-native seeds, or tiny hitchhikers, from one area to another.